Man Utd buys out BSkyB stake in club's TV channel

 The United channel offers in-depth interviews and archive action from United, who claim to have more than 650 million followers worldwide.
 It does not show live Premier League games.

-Media companies invested in a number of top English football clubs in the late 1990s, eager to try to tie up content deals that would help drive digital television take-up.
+Media companies invested in a number of top English soccer clubs in the late 1990s, eager to try to tie up content deals that would help drive digital television take-up.

 BSkyB tried to buy out United in 1999 but the British government blocked the deal on competition grounds.